chuanseng-ng/EE0040-Old-Attack/README.md

 The current attack algorithm, elimination, can be seen [here](https://github.com/waelectriz/EE0040-Design-Automation-for-Camouflage-Circuits "Elimination Method") <br/>

 Full list of project details can be found in the link provided above

+If link above shows page not found, please contact me for more information